 If you are competing with a brand which is already a recognised leader in your field and it produces products or delivers services that are technically superior to everyone else, don’t lose hope.
 It may be the brand of choice among a particular market segment, but if your brand can adequately deliver what you promised, and you establish some sort of connection to them through your content and customer service, then you will outperform the superior brand.

-3. Engage your customers by providing useful content or tutorials for free
+3. Engage customers by creating useful free content such as tutorials

 While you are using the web traffic that comes directly through your content pages to engage your customers, a good portion of these visitors will eventually purchase from you.
 So, offer them your coolest blogs, projects, testimonials and other things that could hold their attention.
 Engaging with customers, helps you sell more than actually giving them a direct sales pitch.
 Show them that they are dealing with trustworthy representatives of the company who are passionate about their brand.
 That’s the only time that other people will start genuinely caring about your products.